Skip to main content

 Sharing connections within teams

 Connections in Prophecy are stored within fabrics, which are assigned to specific teams.
-Once an S3 connection is added to a fabric, all team members that have access to the fabric can use the connection in their projects.
-No additional authentication is required—team members automatically inherit the access and permissions of the original connection.
+Once an S3 connection is added to a fabric, all team members who have access to the fabric can use the connection in their projects.
+No additional authentication is required—team members automatically inherit the access and permissions of the stored connection credentials.

 caution